Info Campaign 2024

 The duties to protect refer to safeguarding against interference by third parties, particularly private actors in the health sector.

-Active government action, on the other hand, requires guarantee obligations.
-These are intended to enable the of the right to health.
+Guarantee obligations, on the other hand, require active state intervention.
+These obligations are intended to ensure the full realization of the right to healthcare.
 This includes the provision of medical facilities and programs, as well as the improvement of socioeconomic conditions that affect health.
 An equitable distribution of resources and measures for the prevention and treatment of diseases are also necessary.

-Healthcare is a human right, and yet we see every day that, instead of fulfilling their duty to make this right accessible to all, states are doing exactly the opposite.
+Healthcare is a human right.
+Yet it is common that instead of fulfilling their duty to make this right accessible to all, states are doing exactly the opposite.
 Through various regulations and laws, the human right to health is turning into a luxury good, no longer equally accessible to everyone.

 __________________________________